Summer in Amsterdam

 You can swim in the open air

 The Dutch are very proud of their clean water, and come summer time you'll find locals stripping off and jumping in at every opportunity for an alfresco dip.
-Many of the city's recreational areas like Sloterplas, Amsterdamse Bos, Gasperplas and het Twiske have ample spots for swimming (some with showers and changing rooms too), or head to one of the city's many urban beaches such as Blijburg or Roest on a hot day.
+Many of the city's recreational areas like Sloterplas, Amsterdamse Bos, Gasperplas and het Twiske have ample spots for swimming (some with showers and changing rooms too), or head to one of the city's many urban beaches on a hot day.
 Read our guide to 10 outdoor swimming spots in Amsterdam for more ideas!

 You can go to the cinema on a beach or a rooftop